HL7/davinci-pas/input/pagecontent/regulations.md

 ### Administrative Simplification Requirements of HIPAA
 The major requirements of administrative simplification affect:
 * Transactions and code sets - establishes standards for electronic transactions and external medical data code sets
-* Identifiers - establishes a standard for a unique employer identifier and a standard for National Provider Identifiers (NPIs).
+* Identifiers - establishes a standard for a unique employer identifier and a standard for National Provider Identifiers (NPIs)
-* Security - specifies the administrative, technical, and physical requirements for covered entities to use in safeguarding protected health information.
+* Security - specifies the administrative, technical, and physical requirements for covered entities to use in safeguarding protected health information
 * Privacy - establishes a set of national standards for the protection of certain health information; addresses standards for the use and disclosure of individuals' health information (called "protected health information"); outlines standards for individuals' privacy rights, as well as individuals' rights to understand and control how their health information is used

 The complete suite of [HIPAA Administrative Simplification Regulations](https://www.hhs.gov/hipaa/for-professionals/privacy/laws-regulations/combined-regulation-text/index.html) can be found on the Health and Human Services (HHS) website at hhs.gov.